-This year, as last, all donations to the musicians will be going to ROKPA UK.
+This year, all donations to the musicians were donated to the Great North Air Ambulance totalling £417.

 The musicians in The Square are led by Peter Crofts of Reunion Ceilidh Band.
 Peter can be contacted about bookings for the band via 017984 82205 or email firstname.lastname@example.org

 Peter was joined by harpist Jean Altshuler, flautist Sally Hardaker and Ailsa Dunmur on percussion, and by Ian Lewis, a guitarist friend from Reading.
 Dawn Fisher and Edgar Bolton, and fiddlers Peter Macmillan and Judy Harris also entertained us all.
 Guitarist Chris Jones brought his dancing jig doll too.

 Music in K started off with the Cockermouth Ukulele group, who also played at lunchtime in The Square.